Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Hyperbits for communications

 For dichotomic measurements with equal probability on the outcomes related to $\{P_{\vec{a}}^{+1},P_{\vec{a}}^{-1}\}$ we have

-Without any loss of generality, suppose that Alice has unbiased expectation value $\langle A_{\Vec{a}}\rangle=0$, then, going through the isomorphism the sum of two vectors, e.g. $\vec{x}_{\vec{a},\pm 1}$, with the same module is always orthogonal to the difference and with Eq. \eqref{eq:x1=y1} it yields
+Without any loss of generality, suppose that Alice has unbiased expectation value $\langle A_{\Vec{a}}\rangle=0$, then, going through the isomorphism, the sum of two vectors, e.g. $\vec{x}_{\vec{a},\pm 1}$, with the same module is always orthogonal to the difference, as in Fig. \ref{fig:vectors}, and with Eq. \eqref{eq:x1=y1} it yields

-therefore $\theta_-=\theta_+$.
+Therefore $\theta_-=\theta_+$.
 Then

 and combined with Eq. \eqref{eq:PAequal} gives